Asus: Controversies

 In March 2019, Kaspersky Lab researchers disclosed a supply chain attack that affected the Asus Live Update software bundled on its laptops, dubbed ShadowHammer.
 Kaspersky stated that between June and November 2018, Asus servers had been compromised to distribute a modified version of Live Update, signed with an Asus signature, that contained a backdoor.
 It deployed a further payload if the device's network adapter matched an entry on an internal target list of around 600 MAC addresses.
 In response to ShadowHammer, Asus released a patched version of Live Update with improved security measures.
 Kaspersky and Symantec estimated that between 500,000 and 1 million devices were infected with the backdoor, although Asus attempted to downplay the severity of the breach by noting the extremely targeted nature of the attack.
 The breach did not affect the similar, identically named software associated with its motherboards.

 In April 2019, ESET disclosed that a group known as BlackTech had performed targeted attacks with malware known as Plead, distributed via the updater for the Asus WebStorage service.
 ESET stated that the group was likely using a man-in-the-middle attack via a vulnerability in routers, in combination with the updater using an unencrypted HTTP connection.

-In January 2022, Asus recalled some of its Z690 Maximus Hero motherboards due to a manufacturing flaw, where a RAM capacitor was installed backwards—causing them to burn out associated MOSFETs and prevent the motherboard from detecting memory.
+In January 2022, Asus recalled some of its Z690 Maximus Hero motherboards due to a manufacturing flaw, where a RAM capacitor was installed backward—causing them to burn out associated MOSFETs and prevent the motherboard from detecting memory.

-During the Russian invasion of Ukraine in 2022, ASUS initially refused to join the international community and withdraw from the Russian market.
-In mid-March the company did announce its halting its operations in Russia, following a social media boycott and government pressure.
+Following the Russian invasion of Ukraine in 2022, Asus initially refused to join a widespread withdrawal of businesses from the Russian market.
+In mid-March, the company did announce it was halting its operations in Russia, following a social media boycott and government pressure.

+In May 2023, Asus removed an application which was used to unlock the bootloader of their ROG and Zenfone phone lineup.
+While previously phones like the Zenfone 9 and ROG phone 7 were previously unlockable, the access to the application was removed, while Asus Support claimed it was "under maintainance", and after user workarounds, which used Asus servers to unlock the phone without the official Asus application, the servers were subsequently shut down.While the Zenfone 10 was never bootloader unlockable, it was still advertized as such, and Asus promised consumers, that the tool would be available again at certain vague deadlines over and over, until they finally admitted, that the bootloader will not be unlockable anymore.
+There was a large outrage amongst enthusiasts, because it limited their usage for the phone as Asus offers only two years of software support on their phones.
+Many attempted to return their product or sell it.
+There was even a lawsuit in the UK because of the broken promise of an unlockable bootloader, in which Asus lost.